Must01/simple-crud-app-users-backend/README.md

-Here’s the full README in proper markdown format:
+Here's the updated `README.md` reflecting the changes in the routing and controllers for your app:

 # Simple CRUD App: Users Backend

-A basic Node.js backend for managing users with MongoDB.
+A basic Node.js backend for managing users with MongoDB, using Express for routing and controller functions.

 ---